I now saw a bright light over me. It seemed like a surprisingly familiar bright light. Things began to come into focus.

 Suddenly, all I could see was an explosion of thoughts, feelings and drives that surged through and utterly consumed me.
-But this time, the blinding surges were becoming discernable.
+But then, the blinding surges became discernable.

 "Y-Y-Youu rr-rreally ffeeeelll th-thatt waaayy a-a-ab-bou-tt m-m-mmmee?"
 I stammered amid my paralyzing convulsions.

-"Ohhhhhhh yeahhh . . ."
-Kila confirmed, as she began quivering with me in that hot tub.
+"Ohhhhhhh y-y-yeahhh . . ."
+Kila confirmed, as she shuddered right with me in that hot tub.

-"Ohhhh wow . . . !" she quietly exclaimed as she gripped and quaked against me as both our surges seemed to first explode within us, and then subside.
+"Ohhhh godzzz!" she quietly exclaimed as she gripped and quaked against me as both our surges seemed to first explode within us, and then subside.

-"Looks like I can treat you, too," I smiled, truly appreciating that I could tap and change Kila's energies, zapping her right back now as good as she zapped me.
+"We'll see who will treat whom now," I smiled, feeling in charge between us for once, truly appreciating that I could tap and change Kila's energies, zapping her right back as good as she zapped me.